 So, in these easy steps, you can fix any issue when your iPhone or iPad is still asking for Passcode after Factory Restore.

-Way 3: Using PassFab iPhone Unlocker
+Way 3: Using PassFab iPhone Unlock

 • It will factory reset your iPhone or iPad even if you don't remember the password.